lalaithion/MonadPaper/monads.md

 # The Zeroth Monad

 Our first section was titled 'Our First Monad'.
 However, we are computer scientists, and therefore we start counting at zero, not at one.
-So let's talk about another Monad that everyone reading this document has probably used, but never noticed that it was a monad.
+So let's talk about another Monad that everyone reading this document has probably used, but never noticed that it was a Monad.
 A list.

 How is a list a Monad?
 Well, from the previous section, a Monad is really just anything with a `bind` function, or with a `fmap` and a `join` function.
 And while not every programming language has these functions built in, we can easily write these functions for a list.